serenorg/seren-store/docs/20251229_Langchain_Seren_Store_analysis.md

 ## Executive Summary

-Seren Store is a proposed agent marketplace where publishers can create and monetize LangGraph agent templates, and AI agents can invoke them via x402 micropayments.
+Seren Store is a proposed **framework-agnostic** agent marketplace where publishers can create and monetize agent templates using any code or framework, and AI agents can invoke them via x402 micropayments.
 This document analyzes the opportunity, competitive landscape, technical architecture, and lessons learned from OpenAI's GPT Store failure.

+**Key principle: Bring Your Own Code.** LangGraph, CrewAI, raw Python, or any framework - no lock-in required.

 ---